smartinternz02/SI-GuidedProject-580664-1695286792/README.md

 <13 September> pick 4-5 logs from ibm qradar and doccument business impact.
 What is Local Security Policy in windows.<br>
 <14 September> 3 Vulnerabilities exploitaion on metasploit<br>
 <15 September> Doccumentation on burpsuit<br>
+<16 - 27 September> Mini project plan and building.
+2 projects Built in count